ppeble/emissary-ingress.dev/content/en/docs/3.10/topics/running/environment.md

 ### `_AMBASSADOR_ID`

 Used with the Ambassador Consul connector.
-Sets the Ambassador ID so multiple instances of this integration can run per-Cluster when there are multiple $productNamePlural$ (Required if `AMBASSADOR_ID` is set in your Emissary `Deployment`
+Sets the Ambassador ID so multiple instances of this integration can run per-Cluster when there are multiple emissaries (Required if `AMBASSADOR_ID` is set in your Emissary `Deployment`

 [More information](../../../howtos/consul#environment-variables)